qi-lee/Meta-Microbiome/3_Binning/README.md

 ## A R-script to binning metagenomic sequence based KDE and normal mixture model

 ### The original author of the script is minleiR.
-## The original author of the script is minleiR.
-## An operable and detailed step-by-step guide is provided, please see http://mingleir.github.io/meta-binning/?from=singlemessage&isappinstalled=0
+### An operable and detailed step-by-step guide is provided, please see http://mingleir.github.io/meta-binning/?from=singlemessage&isappinstalled=0

 ## This is a professional version with some modifications.